richardtvu/blog/_posts/2022-10-06-preparing-to-be-a-spot-lead.md

 ---
-title: Preparing to be a spot lead
+title: "Preparing to be a spot lead"
 date: 2022-10-06
 ---